svalqui/svalqui.github.io/pages/notes_linux.md

 shows the last 20 lines
 tail -n 20 <filename>

-Keeps showing you additions to the file, as it gets updated tail -f <my-file>
+Keeps showing you additions to the file, as it gets updated, in real time, shoe errors in real time tail -f <my-file>

 Keeps showing you additions to the file that match grep, as it gets updated